 YOUTH DEER HUNT TIPS FOR MENTORS AND PARENTS file size 2MB

 - 12-14 years old: No hunting license is required but the youth must be accompanied by a duly licensed adult.
 (One adult per youth hunter.)
-Youth Deer Permit is required.
+Youth Deer Permit is required and can be obtained through MassFishHunt.
 This applies to both resident and non-resident youth hunters.

-Youth Deer Permits are FREE, but can only be obtained at a license vendor or MassWildlife office.
-Youth Deer Permits are not available online.
-The Youth Deer Hunt Permit with its accompanying tag is valid only for the day of the Youth Deer Hunt and cannot be used during any other deer hunting seasons.
+Youth Deer Permits are FREE.
+The Youth Deer Permit with its accompanying tag is valid only for the day of the Youth Deer Hunt and cannot be used during any other deer hunting seasons.

 Hunting Implements: Shotgun, muzzleloader, or bow and arrow may be used.
 When a minor is accompanied by an adult, only one hunting implement between them is permitted.
 Accompanying adults may not use any hunting implements.